JacobPaxton/engine-performance/readme.md

 - Cleaned the data while preserving shared key between the two files
 - Split the data while preserving shared key
 - Moved acquisition and cleaning work to wrangle.py
+- Engineered features for boost PSI and for fuel octane
+- Moved 'psi' and 'octane' feature builders to wrangle.py
 - Choose Subaru Impreza WRX STI as our single engineering baseline